 After practising yoga for several years, I realized I wanted more: deeper knowledge about postures (asanas), more insights into ethical values, philosophical and spiritual teachings of yoga.
 So, in 2016, I started my 300-hour Hatha Yoga teacher training with 100% Yoga in Geneva, Switzerland.

 I had almost completed the training when I got pregnant.
-So, encouraged by my teacher, I decided to seize this once (or so) in a lifetime opportunity to pursue a Prenatal and Postnatal Yoga teacher training while experiencing pregnancy, birth and post-partum myself.
-The training builds on the approach of renowned medical doctor and yoga teacher Dr. Bernadette de Gasquet, combining modern medical knowledge with traditional wisdom about pregnancy and giving birth.
-When I was 7 months pregnant, I started teaching prenatal yoga to other pregnant women: what a wonderful, enriching experience!
+I decided to seize this once (or so) in a lifetime opportunity to pursue a prenatal and postnatal yoga teacher training while experiencing pregnancy, birth and post-partum myself.
+The training built on the approach of renowned French medical doctor and yoga teacher Dr. Bernadette de Gasquet, combining modern medical knowledge with traditional wisdom about pregnancy and giving birth.
+I also started teaching prenatal yoga to other pregnant women: what a wonderful, enriching experience!

 In March 2018, I gave birth to the most beautiful baby boy the world has ever seen (of course, right?).
 What a life-altering, humbling experience (you can read my birth story here).
 Being a mum is both exhausting and exhilarating at the same time.
 Life will never be the same.
 Nothing prepared me for this hurricane of emotions (and hormones), the unconditional love I feel for this little human being.
 This is it.
 It all makes sense.